What kind of paper is this?

 The authors performed analytical derivations and lattice simulations to validate the theory.

-• Folding is Ensemble-Based: Folding is not a search for a single path but a “funneling” of an ensemble of conformations toward the native state.
+- Folding is Ensemble-Based: Folding involves the simultaneous “funneling” of an ensemble of conformations toward the native state.

-• Optimization Criterion: To engineer fast-folding proteins, one must maximize the stability gap ratio ($T_f/T_g$), effectively separating the native state from the bulk of compact disordered states.
+- Optimization Criterion: To engineer fast-folding proteins, one must maximize the stability gap ratio ($T_f/T_g$).

 Reproducibility Details